jsxcad/JSxCAD/nb/api/grow.md

 ### grow()
 Parameter|Default|Type
 ---|---|---
-amount|0|Number of mm to grow by. axes|'xyz'|String specifiying axis constraints.
-...selections||Shapes limiting the growth region.

-Expands a solid by amount mm along the axes specified (any combination of 'xyz').

-Amount may be negative.

-_Note: May produce self-intersection._
+tool||shape to grow by

+Generates a shape around the input by growing it with a minkowski sum with the tool.

 ![Image](grow.md.$2.png)